 Stem Cell Therapy for Diabetes Type 1 and Diabetes Type 2

 New treatments and advances in research are giving new hope to people affected by Diabetes Type 1 and Diabetes Type 2.
 StemGenex Stem Cell Research Centre provides adult stem cell Diabetes therapies to help those with unmet clinical needs achieve optimum health and better quality of life.

 Mesenchymal stem cell therapy for Diabetes Type 1 & Diabetes Type 2 may help patients who don’t respond to typical drug treatment, want to reduce their reliance on medication, or are looking to try stem cell therapy before starting drug treatment.

 To learn more about becoming a patient and receiving adult stem cell therapy through StemGenex Stem Cell Research Centre, please contact one of our Patient Advocates at (800) 609-7795.
-Below are some frequently asked questions about stem cell therapy for Diabetes Type 1 and Diabetes Type 2.
+Below are some frequently asked questions about stem cell treatment for Diabetes Type 1 and Type 2.

 Frequently Asked Questions for Diabetes Stem Cell Therapy

 - How can stem cells be used to treat patients with Diabetes Type 1 and Diabetes Type 2?

-StemGenex Medical Group is currently studying adult adipose stem cell therapy as a new alternative treatment to help manage the complications of Diabetes Type 1 and Diabetes Type 2.
+StemGenex is currently studying adult adipose stem cell therapy as a new alternative treatment to help manage the complications of Diabetes Type 1 and Diabetes Type 2.
 The stem cells extracted from a patient may have the potential to replace countless cells of the body, insulin producing cells included.
 The undifferentiated cells may heal the body by replacing ones plagued with disease by regenerating new cells.

 - What are stem cells?